zenrocklabs/zenrock-docs/docs/docs/testnet-guides/welcome.md

 ## zrChain Features

-zrChain comes with a rich set of features that provide an intuitive user experience combined with bulletproof security.
+zrChain comes with a rich set of features that provide an intuitive user experience combined with institutional-grade security.

 **Workspaces and Policies**